akveo/react-native-ui-kitten/README.md

 ```

 The code above will configure your application component to apply Eva Design System styling magic.
-Read the [Theme System guide][link:doc-theme-system] for more details.
+Read the [Design System guide][link:doc-theme-system] for more details.

 ## How can I support the developers?
 - Star our GitHub repo :star: